shreeyansh-29/Video-Player/README.md

 ```
 ## Project Overview
 ```
-Tech Used: React, Js, HTML & CSS.
+Tech Used: React, Redux-Toolkit, JS, HTML & CSS.
 For styling: Styled Components.

-The Complete it divided into 3 major components
+The complete project it divided into 3 major components
 1) SearchBox
 2) VideoPlayer
 3) PlaylistSection

+Each component elements are created using styled-component.

+Features:
+1) The application is responsive for various screen sizes.
+2) Video Player includes fullscreen mode, volume control, thumbnail, picture-in-picture mode and seek timer previews functionality.
+3) The application is keyboard friendly.
+4) Application includes search and filter functionality.
+5) The videos inside playlist section can be shuffled randomly or can change the order by dragging video inside playlist section.
 ```

 ## LightHouse Report